I have been for as long as I can remember.

-So, needless to say, when a recipe for raspberry squares appeared in my Weight Watcher’s Weekly a while back, I immediately clipped it and added it to my “Must Make” recipe file.
+So, needless to say, when I saw this recipe for Weight Watchers Raspberry Bars in my Weight Watcher’s Weekly a while back, I immediately clipped it and added it to my “Must Make” recipe file.

 Well, yesterday was the day.
-These simple yet festive little squares consist of a shortbread crust topped with a combination of raspberry jam and frozen raspberries.
+These simple yet festive Weight Watchers Raspberry Bars consist of a shortbread crust topped with a combination of raspberry jam and frozen raspberries.
 They are like a lighter healthier linzertorte without the top crust.

-I loved these little squares, but found they needed a little time in the fridge to firm up.
+I loved these little bars, but found they needed a little time in the fridge to firm up.
 They were the perfect combination of sweet and tart.
-If you like your desserts super sweet, these may be a little tart for you.
+If you like your desserts super sweet, these may be a little tangy for you.

 - 1-1/3 cups all-purpose flour